OpenHistoricalMap/maplibre-gl-dates/README.md

 This plugin requires [MapLibre GL JS](https://github.com/maplibre/maplibre-gl-js/) v3.0.0 and above.

-This plugin only supports the deprecated [legacy filter syntax](https://maplibre.org/maplibre-style-spec/deprecations/#other-filter) in the MapLibre Style Specification.
-It does not yet support expression-based filters, but a style layer may set a paint or layout property to an expression without any problem.
+This plugin is able to manipulate both the deprecated [legacy filter syntax](https://maplibre.org/maplibre-style-spec/deprecations/#other-filter) and the newer [expression syntax](https://maplibre.org/maplibre-style-spec/expressions/) defined in the MapLibre Style Specification.

 The stylesheet must be backed by a vector tileset, such as [OpenHistoricalMap’s official vector tileset](https://wiki.openstreetmap.org/wiki/OpenHistoricalMap/Reuse#Vector_tiles_and_stylesheets), that includes the following properties in each tile layer: